 It’s the voice of self-doubt.

-And while this 5 Day Confidence Challenge is designed to help you permanently become more confident, there are also some simple steps you can take immediately as blogger and online business owner to safeguard your self-esteem in order to keep yourself strong, even in the midst of adversity or challenges.
+There are also some simple steps you can take immediately as a blogger and online business owner to safeguard your self-esteem in order to keep yourself strong, even in the midst of adversity or challenges.

 PUT YOUR BLINDERS ON